aheirich/AMI2/doc/toplevel.md

 Clients may play other roles such as device controllers.

 ### Protocol handlers
-Communication between the clients, GraphManager and FeatureStore occurs over a [modular protocol](protocol.md).
+Communication between the clients and GraphManager occurs over a [modular protocol](protocol.md).
 #### Epics protocol
 The Experimental Physics and Industrial Control System (EPICS) is a DOE labs protocol.
 #### TCP/IP